-On a good day, and in the right conditions, the MV Pacific Gas can be one of the best wreck dives in Papua New Guinea.
+On a good day, and in the right conditions, the MV Pacific Gas is without doubt one of the best wreck dives in Papua New Guinea.

-My first dive on it was back in 2002, and it remains as one of the most outstanding wreck experiences I have personally had.
+My first dive on the Pacific Gas was back in 2002, and it remains as one of the most outstanding wreck experiences I have personally had.

-I was diving with Loloata Resort and prior to entering the water we were given a thorough briefing on the wreck and general condition, as it is quite a deep dive with the stern at about 43m, plus the general area is swept by strong currents and the visibility can be limited at times.
+I was diving with Loloata Resort and prior to entering the water we were given a thorough briefing on the wreck and the general conditions, as it is quite a deep dive with the stern at about 43m, plus the general area is swept by strong currents and the visibility can be limited at times.

 Then at about 10m the visibility suddenly cleared and beyond was the incredible sight of the 65m long Pacific Gas wreck – all of it!

 The complete wreck could be seen from our vantage point just above the bow and circling the wreck were large shoals of schooling jacks, snapper & sweetlips.

 It was a truly amazing sight and whilst there are other wrecks that have more intense fish life, better soft corals or more critters, but I have yet to dive one that is still so intact & clearly recognizable as a ship, has such a great diversity of marine life and is so photogenic!

 The Pacific Gas started its life in Hiroshima, Japan in 1967 as the MS Nanayo Maru – built by the Kanawa Dock Company as a liquefied gas carrier for its owners Okuda Gyogyo KK and went into service as a Japanese merchant ship transporting gas cargos between Japan, Taiwan & Singapore under charter to Esso.

 The liquefied gas was stored in two large cylindrical, refrigerated vessels located in the middle section of the ship.

 In 1972 the Nanayo Maru was sold to the Australian company Liquefied Gas Carriers & renamed the MV Pacific Gas